UA's Commitment to Data Privacy

 Proposed data collection and processing projects are submitted to the committee for review before implementation.
 After a thorough assessment, the Privacy Governance Committee makes recommendations for approval/ no approval to senior leadership.
 Generally, the Committee's recommendations include that projects implement appropriate specific safeguards and privacy protections.

-To learn more about the committee, you can read this UAnnounce Memo:
+To learn more about this committee, you can read this UAnnounce memo.

 Privacy Governance and Campus Re-Entry during the COVID-19 Pandemic

 The Privacy Governance Committee has reviewed a number of campus re-entry projects.
 Subject matter experts and stakeholders from across the University participated in multiple committee meetings to assess the privacy implications of re-entry activities.
 This happened in coordination with the Information Security Office, Information System Owners, Data Custodians/Stewards, and other Compliance Partners.
 Re-entry activities that involved Human Subject Research are addressed by Institutional Review Board processes.

 University Personnel submitting re-entry activities for review are asked to provide information about collection, storage, intended uses, and timetables for destruction of personal information.
 During each committee meeting, committee members apply the University Privacy Statement, Privacy Governance Committee Privacy Principles, and other appropriate University compliance guidance, along with all applicable laws and regulations, to perform in-depth assessments.

 Ultimately, the outcomes of this process include improved plans to safeguard collection and use of personal information and call for transparency about data use.